 I really like this quote from Theodore Roosevelt, which kinda sums up my point:

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly.…” —Theodore Roosevelt

-So, stay in the game test-sept-20.
+So, stay in the game, friend.
 Don’t get discouraged, and, most of all, don’t listen to the criticizers.

 You’re here to shine bright, to share your gifts and to make a difference in people’s lives.

 In the process, things are gonna get messy.

 PS: We’ve just added a payment plan to Launch & Prosper (Small Group Beta) to make it as easy as possible for you to join.

 We’re starting this Monday, January 15th, and together (you and I and a small group of incredible women), we’re gonna have a BLAST launching cool things, impacting people’s lives and making great money in the process.
 We’re going to grow our reach, grow our audience and grow our impact, and we’re gonna have fun doing it.